 Abstract

 Positive interactions, such as mutualism, are key interactions many species use in order to survive harsh environments like deserts.
 In animals, mutualistic interactions with plants include pollination and seed dispersal.
-Because plants provide resources like food and shelter to birds, these plants are often the site of these mutualistic behaviors, thereby promoting their own fitness as well as the interacting birds’However, birds and plants both experience phenological shifts that require interactions from both parties.
-We found that bird community structure was significantly more diverse in spring at all mesohabitats sampled (shrub, cacti, and open?). , that site-wide behaviors are influenced by the birds found in a system, and that behaviors were influenced by mesohabitat.
-These findings suggest that availability of foundational and keystone plants species is important for the expression of bird behavior.
-The expression of behaviors is, in turn, important for the proliferation of mesohabitats many desert taxa rely on.
+Because plants provide resources like food and shelter to birds, these plants are often the site of these mutualistic behaviors.
+By providing resources to interspecifics, foundational plants engaging in mutualistic interactions promote their own fitness as well as the interacting birds.
+We hypothesized that there are associations between birds and foundation plant species such as shrubs and cacti, and these relationships change with phenology.
+We found that bird community structure was significantly more diverse in spring at all mesohabitats sampled (shrub, cacti, and open?). , that site-wide behaviors?// what is this? are influenced by the birds found in a system, and that behaviors were influenced by mesohabitat>>???
+Confusing - see below - state hypothesis and then work through how it was supported or not.
+These findings suggest that availability of foundational and keystone plants species is important for the expression of bird behavior good - so that is likely in the hypothesis in some form.
+The expression of behaviors is confusing - see my Functional Ecology review paper - do you mean the reciprocal function that the animal provides to the cacti or foundation species or something like that?
+I think simpler language good here - ironic I know given the Facets paper and my writing - sorry.
+Easier to edit, harder to do.

+Positive interactions including mutualism are important in relatively high-stress ecosystems such as deserts.
+Plants and animals typically associate through pollination and seed dispersal.
+Phenology or the timing of reproduction in plants is thus a critical factor in maintaining positive interactions with animals such as birds.
+We tested the hypothesis here that there are associations between birds and cacti and these relationships change with cacti flowering and fruiting.
+Is that it?
+We used….
+Two sentences of methods then state key findings as you did and end with implications. good.

 Introduction